 Use the financial plan as a decision-making tool.
 Look at alternative scenarios, such as considering this might not get better for a year.
 How does that impact the decisions that they are making?
 Offer suggestions, like modeling the plan with your client working for an extra year, or possibly not buying that second home for the time being.
 See what impact some of these decisions have on your clients’ longer term plans.
 Oftentimes, if clients can see that their plans are not completely derailed, and they just may have to narrow down some of their choices, they can adjust their worst-case scenario mindset.

-3. Help advisors take care of themselves.
+3. Help financial professionals take care of themselves.

 Burning the candle at both ends will not have a positive impact on your clients’ outcomes.
 Sleep, exercise, hydration, and boundaries for family time become much more important during stressful times.
 Even taking 15 minutes for a walk around the block to feel the fresh air can make all of the difference.